Baháʼí House of Worship

+The first Baháʼí House of Worship was planned during the lifetime of Baháʼu'lláh (1817–1892) and completed in the city of Ashgabat in 1919, although it was later destroyed.
+Between 1953 and 2016 eight Houses of Worship designated as continental Houses of Worship were completed, located in the United States, Uganda, Australia, Germany, Panama, Samoa, India, and Chile, some of which have won architectural awards.
+All other Baháʼí Houses of Worship are designated as being either local or national.
+Between 2017 and 2024 six were erected in Cambodia, Colombia, Kenya, Vanuatu, Democratic Republic of the Congo and Papua New Guinea, and plans are underway to build national Houses of Worship in Brazil, Canada, Malawi and the Philippines, with local Houses of Worship being constructed in Batouri, Cameroon; Bihar Sharif, India; Kanchanpur, Nepal; and Mwinilunga, Zambia.

 History

 The Baháʼí House of Worship was first mentioned under the name Mashriqu'l-Adhkár (مشرق اﻻذكار; Arabic for "Dawning-place of the remembrance of God") in the Kitáb-i-Aqdas, the book of laws of Baháʼu'lláh, founder of the Baháʼí Faith.
 Baháʼu'lláh wrote:

 O people of the world!
 Build ye houses of worship throughout the lands in the name of Him Who is the Lord of all religions.
 Make them as perfect as is possible in the world of being, and adorn them with that which befitteth them, not with images and effigies.
 Then, with radiance and joy, celebrate therein the praise of your Lord, the Most Compassionate.

-The first Baháʼí House of Worship, in what is now Turkmenistan, was planned during the lifetime of Baháʼu'lláh and then designed and constructed during the ministry of his son and successor, ʻAbdu'l-Bahá.
-It was completed in 1919 but later expropriated from the Baháʼís and eventually demolished.
-The cornerstone of the first Baháʼí House of Worship that is still standing, in the United States, was laid in 1912 by ʻAbdu'l-Bahá, and the House of Worship was dedicated in 1953 during the ministry of his grandson and successor, Shoghi Effendi.